dautroc/nvim/README.md

 ```

 ## Structure
-Please note that the structure may changes.
+Please note that the structure may changes since I can add more plugins to server my work.
 `~/.config/nvim`

 ```sh